pdc-quantum/qml-cad/README.md

 8 feature sets : ['age', 'sex', 'chest pain type','fasting blood sugar',
                  'max heart rate','exercise angina', 'oldpeak', 'ST slope']

-The feature drop is on basis of poor correlation with the condition.
-The chol variable is the weakest one, with many missing or absurdly 0.0 values.
+The feature drop is on basis of poor correlation with the target.

-A side by side review of the two notebooks shows no real difference in the metrics for the eight and eleven feature sets.
+No difference in the metrics is observed for the eleven feature set between classical and quantum SVM.
+However, the accuracy is stastically significantly lower quantum SVM when 8 features are used.

-Therefore, it's probably a good option to stick to the eleven feature set in order to remain in line with previous publications using classical ML.
+Therefore, it's probably best option to stick to the eleven feature set in order to remain in line with previous publications using classical ML.

-However, the eight feature set remains an option, if the depth of the quantum circuit significantly affects the metrics in noisy quantum simulations or hardware experiments.
+However, the eight feature set can be considered if the depth of the quantum circuit significantly affects the metrics in noisy quantum simulations or hardware experiments.

 ### References